tesla809/Linnia-Dapp-Tutorial/README.md

 ## Beginners to Modern Web Development FAQ:
 **Q: You said this was accessible?**
 A: While we tried to make this accessible, this is the current state of web development today.
-Trying to make it simpler without the build tools set up would have ironically made learning about Linnia harder.
+Trying to make it simpler without the build tools set up would have ironically made learning about Stow harder.
 We get thru the setup quickly.

 **Q: Before I get started, why should I invest this time into learning this?**
 A: The setup will be brief.
 Although there may be some new tools you have never seen, they will quickly seem familiar.

-**Q: I just want to use LinniaJS.
+**Q: I just want to use StowJS.
 Why do I have all these dependencies?**
 A: These dependencies are the de-facto standard in modern web development.
 The setup time is compensated by the ease of which they bring later during the workflow.

 ES6 introduced a bunch of useful things that makes developing web applications easier.
 However, due to the lack of coordination between browsers, developers had two choices.

 Developers could wait for all browsers to adopt all the features, while make life difficult during the time they maintain the code.
 Or they can use build tools and make semi life difficult only when setting up the tools.

 No worries though.
-We will gloss over going too in-depth with the tools, only set things up and just focus on using Linnia specifically.
+We will gloss over going too in-depth with the tools, only set things up and just focus on using Stow specifically.

 **Q: What is NodeJS?**
 NodeJS is a JavaScript runtime environment.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.